KYC Meaning KYC Full

 The KYC process in insurance means submitting documents like ID and address proof so the insurer can verify who you are before issuing or updating a policy.

-The important KYC documents for insurance usually include a valid photo ID (such as Aadhaar card, PAN card, or passport) and address proof (like utility bills, Aadhaar, or bank statements).
+The important KYC documents for insurance usually include a valid photo ID (like Aadhaar card, PAN card, or passport) and proof of address (like utility bills, passport, or Aadhaar card).